-Bottom Line: With the Fulltone OCD Obsessive Compulsive Drive you get a lot of overdrive options for your money, from a boosted clean tone to an all-out overdriven-yet-still-defined tone.
+Bottom Line: With the Fulltone OCD you get a lot of overdrive options for your money, from a boosted clean tone to an all-out overdriven-yet-still-defined tone.
 The pedal is very well built, true bypass, comes with a 9V battery, and carries a very attractive price tag.
-So, should you get it?
-The Fulltone OCD is very well-suited for most styles (though we noted mixed results for how well-suited it is for metal).
-It is perhaps best suited for blues and rock genres.
-We tried it with a bunch of different amps, from a Fender Bassman to a Vox AC15, and the OCD worked great with all of them.
-You can really crank the dirt on the Fulltone OCD, and despite how bass-y and fat the low end gets, you’ll love how the quality of your tone is still so good.
-We love it, and think it deserves a place on your pedalboard.
-Best of the Best.
+We tried it with a few different amps (Fender Bassman, Vox AC15, and Orange CR30R) and the OCD works great with all of them.
+You can really crank the dirt on the this pedal, and despite how bass-y and fat the low end gets, you’ll love how the quality of your tone is still so good.
+We love it.

-In the world of guitar pedals, Joyo has garnered quite the reputation.
-It’s a Chinese company that essentially clones existing pedal designs, and offers them at a tremendous bargain.
+Joyo is a Chinese company that essentially clones existing pedal designs, and offers them at a tremendous bargain.
 Their presentation might not always be the best, and the packaging is riddled with bad Chinese to English translations, but once you plug the pedals in and try them out, none of that seems to matter.
-The Joyo JF-02 Ultimate Drive is their clone of the Fulltone OCD that we just covered above... and it sounds amazing!
+The Joyo JF-02 Ultimate Drive is their clone of the Fulltone OCD that we just covered above... and it sounds good!

 In terms of aesthetics, we’re not quite sure what’s with the Darth Maul type face on the pedal.
 Anyhow, let’s not judge a book by its cover.
-In terms of layout, you’ll notice the Joyo Ultimate Drive is remarkably similar to the pedal it’s meant to copy, the Fulltone OCD.
-Where the OCD has Volume, Drive, and Tone knobs as well as a toggle switch, the Joyo has Gain, Level, and Tone, and the same small toggle switch.
+In terms of layout, you’ll notice the Joyo Ultimate Drive is remarkably similar to the pedal it’s meant to copy.
+It has Gain, Level, and Tone knobs and the same small toggle switch found on the OCD.
 Despite its low price, we’re happy to report its enclosure is all metal, and feels sturdy.
 It looks and feels a bit like an MXR pedal.

-Getting down to business, the important question is how does the Joyo JF-02 sound?
-And equally as important, how good of a job does it do replicating the tone of the more expensive Fulltone OCD?
+The important question is how does the Joyo JF-02 sound, and how good of a job does it do replicating the tone of the more expensive OCD?
 The short answer is that the Joyo sounds great, and it’s almost shocking that it is offered at such a low price.
-It stays more or less stays faithful to the OCD, but there are some significant differences.
+It stays more or less stays faithful to the OCD (it's even true bypass), but there are some significant differences.
 Notably, at the exact same settings, the OCD is brighter.
 The Tone control on the Joyo Ultimate Drive gets darker much earlier when you rotate it to the left.
 Think of it like a treble control.
 In fact, we found it to almost be unusable below 1 o’clock (too much mud, we felt like we lost clarity).
 Past 1 o’clock however is where it starts to open up.

 Switching the toggle switch from Low to High will brighten the tone up and give you more top end, which plays very nicely if your guitar has humbuckers.
 Even with the Gain knob all the way down, you get a nice clean boost that responds well to your playing dynamics.
-Just like the Drive knob on the OCD, the Gain is very responsive, and dialing it up from zero to 10 or 11 o’clock makes a tremendous difference.
+The Gain knob is very responsive, and dialing it up from zero to 10 or 11 o’clock makes a tremendous difference.
 Owners of both the Joyo and OCD have actually pointed out that while the Joyo is not as bright, it has more gain on tap (i.e. you’ll need to turn the gain knob on the OCD up more to match the gain of the Joyo).

 Bottom Line: We’re truly impressed by what Joyo has done here.
 The JF-02 Ultimate Drive is widely known as one of the best pedals in the Joyo lineup, due to how good it sounds and how inexpensive it is.
-To most users, it sound virtually indistinguishable from the Fulltone OCD.
-It’s a fantastic overdrive pedal for most genres, though just like the OCD we might go with something else for all-out metal.
+To most people, it will sound virtually indistinguishable from the Fulltone OCD.
 We personally would go with the Fulltone OCD because we like the idea of owning the original, but the Joyo Ultimate Drive goes to show that just because you don’t want to spend $100+ on a pedal doesn’t mean you can’t get something pretty impressive.
-Without question, this is the Best Bang for your Buck.

 What it DOES do ... is to boost the signal at the front end, which essentially results in a more dynamic tone with additional gain.